 The person in charge had also prepared written risk assessments regarding the need for restrictive practices.
-Regular staff meetings were also held and restrictive practices were now a standing agenda item to discuss and review at each meeting to promote a restraint free environment for residents.
+Regular staff meetings were also held.

-Additionally, the statement of purpose had recently been updated and outlined the care and support provided in the centre.
-A review of staff training records demonstrated that staff had received training in positive behaviour support, the management of violence and aggression and safeguarding vulnerable adults.
+The statement of purpose had recently been updated and outlined the care and support provided in the centre.